 – E. Tani & Kae Sera (1985, 202)

-The truism that is being discussed in this opening epigraph by E. Tani and Kae Sera, authors of the underground militant classic False Nationalism, False Internationalism: Class Contradictions in the Armed Struggle (1985), is the oft recited trope that the colonized & racialized multitudes must wait for the white worker to move before we can start to make revolution and begin the process of overturning our 500 years of oppression.
+What are they talking about?
+What are we talking about?
+What am I writing about?
+The truism that is being discussed in this opening epigraph by E. Tani and Kae Sera, authors of the underground militant classic False Nationalism, False Internationalism: Class Contradictions in the Armed Struggle (1985), is the oft recited trope that the colonized & racialized multitudes of the world must wait for the white worker of the imperial metropolis to move before we can start to make revolution and begin the processes of decolonization, abolition, and even communism/communization.

-In the face of the fact that the white/settler/master working class is one that is marked, and, I would argue, always has been marked by white supremacy, settler colonialism and anti-Black racism, seated with relative comfort within the hegemony of the colonial matrix of power and the capitalist world-system, and, as such, historically and currently aligned with imperialism, fascism and the parasitic global designs of its own bourgeoisie generally which see life extracted from the colonies and death exported in return, this would seem, prima facie, to be an absolute absurdity (to partially paraphrase the Twitter user and Marxist-Leninist Izak Novák).
+In the face of the fact that the white/settler/master working-class is one that is marked, and, I would argue, always has been ineluctably marked by white supremacy, settler colonialism, and anti-Black racism, seated with relative comfort within the hegemony of the colonial matrix of power and the political economy of the capitalist world-system, and, as such, historically and currently aligned with imperialism, fascism and the parasitic global designs of its own bourgeoisie generally which see life extracted from the colonies and death exported in return, this demand would seem, prima facie, to be an absolute absurdity.
+Indeed I would argue that any attempt to render it in terms of something less than an absurdity could only lead down the path of not understanding the world around us, the problems that we face, and ultimately failure in the struggle to think, and act, ourselves out of them.

-The absurdity contains, at least, two levels.
-The first is that we, the colonized and racialized multitudes, must wait for a national-class strata that is so materially, and not just ideologically, invested in settler colonialism, parasitism and the worldwide oppression of Black people that is has historically blocked and denigrated the movements of Red and Black people for freedom—even from within its erstwhile most radical, most revolutionary, most left-wing formations—and which, more so, also has generally, in times of political and economic crisis, when its position on the predators perch overlooking the world has been most threatened, readily turned to not only system-loyal forms of right-wing national-populism, such as that of Donald Trump, the Brexit, Doug Ford and François Legault, but even towards what Matthew Lyons calls “insurgent supremacy” (2018).
+Let us break down this political, theoretical, and philosophical absurdity.
+This absurdity contains, at least, two levels.
+The first is that we, the colonized and racialized multitudes of the world, must wait for a national-class strata that is so materially, and not just ideologically, invested in settler colonialism, parasitism and the worldwide oppression of Black people that is has historically blocked and denigrated the movements of Native and Black people for freedom—even from within its erstwhile most radical, most revolutionary, most left-wing formations.
+This is a class and national strata which, more so, also has generally, in times of political and economic crisis, when its position on the predators perch overlooking the world has been most threatened, readily turned to not only system-loyal forms of right-wing national-populism, such as that of Donald Trump, Brexit, Doug Ford and François Legault, but even towards what Matthew Lyons calls “insurgent supremacy” (2018).

-The second layer is that we, the colonized and racialized multitudes, the survivors of 500 years of colonialism and settler colonialism, trans-Atlantic capture, and colonial brigandage do not have the capacity to act on our own and in our own interests without the support or consent of those who, quite often, are indistinguishable from the state apparatus.
-This is a profoundly defeatist position which places our liberation and freedom at the whim of our oppressor.
-It recapitulates the old ontological dualism of Euro-modernity that says that we are never the subjects of history, only its objects; it reconfirms that our movements for liberation are always in a state of teleological suspension with reference to the movement of the true human subject: the white/settler/master worker.
+The second layer is that we, the colonized and racialized multitudes of the world, the survivors of colonialism and settler colonialism, trans-Atlantic capture, and colonial brigandage do not have the capacity to act on our own and in our own interests without the support or consent of those who, quite often, are indistinguishable from the State apparatus itself.
+This notion that we must wait for such a strata to act, often couched in terms of raw population statistics when lacking in an attempted theoretico-philosophical grounding, is a profoundly defeatist position which places our liberation and freedom at the whim of the oppressor.
+It recapitulates the old ontological dualism of euro-modernity that says that we are never the subjects of history, only its objects.
+It reconfirms that our movements for liberation are always in a state of teleological suspension with reference to the movement of the true human subject: the white/settler/master worker.
 We do not move the world; we are only moved by it.

-Yet this is often the refrain, more often than it is not, from white communists and anarchists, who are increasingly confronted by, and in turn forced to confront, the tide of rising insurgent and resurgent demands for decolonization, decoloniality and abolition by Indigenous and African people within the current confines of the northern bloc of settler colonialism (what we might call North America, or the United States and Canada should we choose to obey the arbitrary and capricious line drawn across the northern part of the territory by these twinned settler colonial powers).
+Yet this is often the refrain, more often than it is not, from not just vaguely anti-capitalist formations, organizations, and theorists, such as those that try and pass off Keynesian liberal and european-style social democratic notions as radical critique, but from white communists and anarchists, who are increasingly confronted by, and in turn forced to confront, the tide of rising insurgent and resurgent demands for decolonization, decoloniality and abolition by Native and Black people within the current confines of the northern bloc of settler colonialism (what we might call North America, or the United States and Canada should we choose to obey the arbitrary and capricious line drawn across the northern part of the territory by these twinned settler colonial powers).
 We are told, over and over again, that we must make allies of the white/settler/master population, in particular the working class, because we are a “minority”, and as such we cannot possibly hope to win against the all-consuming apparatus of the settler/master state, its civil society and its garrison population.
 Tani & Sera put it quite aptly when they say that were are bombarded constantly with the message that we “will get genocidally wiped out if [we] push settler Amerika too far, and that only ‘majority’ white support can shield [us]” (202).

 However this is not only the refrain of white communists and anarchists who would see themselves and their movements positioned as the necessary allies of Red and Black Liberation on Occupied Turtle Island.
 It is also the line of others who, while not part of the settler/master strata themselves, sing the songs of their movement.
 In my own movement through Indigenous spaces and the Indigenous liberation movement I have observed directly that this is often manifested in a practice that prioritizes the construction of allies amongst the settler population rather than where, I would argue, our efforts should really be placed, which is the building of alliances first amongst ourselves and our own nations, and then between ourselves and other colonized and racialized peoples, here and around the world.
 The reasoning most often given for the prioritization of white allyship or white solidarity is that it is necessary because it is they who have the power.
 This form of politics, as I have already said, ultimately leashes our movement to the assumed movement of whites/settlers.
 While we, in these movements, may speak of ourselves as leaders, this kind of politics is one where we are anything but.
 We can never be leaders, because we will be dependent, and the range of our movement is always-already placed under the surveillence and control of the settler.